jrcontarino/Data-Cleaning-with-Pandas-Example/README.md

 # Data-Cleaning-with-Pandas-Example
-Example of using pandas to clean data using US Census data
+Example of using pandas to clean data using US Census info